 Q: My organization serves the homeless/abused/elderly/disabled/hungry through social services.
 Are we eligible?

 A: Any organization may be eligible if it provides humanities programs to the public as a significant part of its mission.
-Organizations that define their mission as social service must present strong evidence that the humanities (i.e. the study of literature, history, etc) are central to a significant portion of its programming.
+Organizations that define their mission as social service must present strong evidence that the humanities (i.e. the study of literature, history, etc) are central to a significant portion of their programming.